ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 #### `ibmcloud oc cluster master private-service-endpoint allowlist rm`
 {: #cs_master_pse_allowlist_rm}

-Remove subnets that you previously added to the allowlist for a cluster's private service endpoint.
+Remove subnets that you previously added to the allowlist for a cluster's private cloud service endpoint.
 {: shortdesc}

-After a subnet is removed, any requests that originate from this subnet to the cluster master through the private service endpoint are denied.
+After a subnet is removed, any requests that originate from this subnet to the cluster master through the private cloud service endpoint are denied.

 ```sh
 ibmcloud oc cluster master private-service-endpoint allowlist rm --cluster CLUSTER --subnet SUBNET [--subnet SUBNET ...] [-q]